CsClown/easyChart/TESTING.md

 ## Known Bugs
 ### Resolved
 * **Landscape orientation for mobile**: Landscape orientation for mobile doesn't work (Apple doesn't support the required API).
 The decision was made to switch to JS charts instead of Google charts and remove the feature.
-JS charts offer better responsive configuration.
+JS charts offers better responsive configuration.
 * **Title naming**: After implementing JS charts and removing Google charts, the title naming didn't work anymore.
 Realization: If JS throws a compilation error, nothing works.
 I found a code error elsewhere and fixed it.
 Lesson learned.
 * **"+row" button**: The "+row" button didn't work after implementing the DOM change with an example chart.
 Fixed by changing the event listeners to parent and addressing the element with 'target.matches'.
 * **Button hover effects**: Not consistent.
 Resolved through better CSS targeting.
 * **Empty title input**: Check for empty title input didn't work if executed once with Enter.
 Enter-input doesn't work after the first input with Enter.
-Resolved by not reacting to an empty input field and keeping the default title.
+Resolved by not reacting to an empty input field and keeping the default title if no title is entered.
 * **"Create your own data set"**: When users clicked on "create your own data set," the title wasn't the set title but "generic chart."
 Resolved through `js.click()` on `rename-btn` to reset the title-setter.
+This led to a console error if the title WASNT set before displaying the example data.
+Fixed by an if condition to check whether the `rename-btn` is actually there.
 * **Focus() method**: The `focus()` method doesn't work on the "+row" button.
 Resolved: It actually does work but only selects the element for keyboard input, not the mouse cursor.
 Removed feature due to ugly frame around button element (e.g., in Safari browser).
 * **Active chart indicator**: Doesn't reset on data wipe.
 Resolved by adding the `resetActive()` function.
 * **Chart image download**: Downloads as PNG in Firefox instead of JPG.
 Fixed typo: JPG -> JPEG in dataURL.